lst68868/blackjack-for-card-counters/README.md

 My stretch goals include (but are not limited to):

--add an optional "hand total" feature
+    --add an optional "hand total" feature
--add card-face visuals
+    --add card-face visuals
--add multiple players and styles of play (hit vs stand on soft 17, etc) -add a blackjack feature complete with insurance, 3/2 payout, etc.
+    --add multiple players and styles of play (hit vs stand on soft 17, etc) --add a blackjack feature complete with insurance, 3/2 payout, etc.

-I'm very excited to extend these skills towards developing an "endless runner" game using only vanilla JS and HTML canvas.
+I'm very excited to extend these skills towards developing more advanced mobile games.